 14% have had embarrassing picture sent without their permission.

-Bullying on the Internet can happen in three ways:
+Bullying on the Internet can happen in various ways:

 - By targetting someone deliberately through the use of social networking sites